jasonarritt/portfolio/README.md

 ## Description

-This version of my portfolio was created using React.
+This version of my portfolio was built using Create-React-App.